 How much attention do you pay to your store’s image optimization?

-And then, when it comes time to actually launch, way too many entrepreneurs spend much too little time focusing on great product photography and branded imagery.
+And then, when it comes time to actually launching, way too many entrepreneurs spend much too little time focusing on great product photography and branded imagery.

-Imagery continues to be the catalyst of our era –– the communication vehicle through which people understand value or disregard and move on to the next.
+And yet, imagery continues to be the catalyst of our era – the communication vehicle through which people understand value or disregard and move on to the next.

 Only video matches the picture’s power in this respect.

 And you use your pictures everywhere:

 - On your product pages.